opencontainers/runc/man/runc-exec.8.md

 : Pass _N_ additional file descriptors to the container (**stdio** + **$LISTEN_FDS** + _N_ in total).
 Default is **0**.

+**--ignore-paused**
+: Allow exec in a paused container.
+By default, if a container is paused, **runc exec** errors out; this option can be used to override it.
+A paused container needs to be resumed for the exec to complete.

 **--cgroup** _path_ | _controller_[,_controller_...]:_path_
 : Execute a process in a sub-cgroup.
 If the specified cgroup does not exist, an error is returned.
 Default is empty path, which means to use container's top